Nevada Labor Laws Guide

 Vacation leave

-Employers with at least 50 employees are required to provide paid leave of at least 0.01923 hours per every hour of work for their employees, which translates into at least 1 hour of paid vacation leave per 52 hours worked.
+Employers with at least 50 employees are required to provide paid leave of at least 0.01923 hours per hour of work for their employees, which translates into at least 1 hour of paid vacation leave per 52 hours worked.

 Employees are required to provide notice in a reasonably timely manner.

-There are several exceptions to vacation leave in Nevada The following are exemptions from the requirement — and mean the employers don’t have to offer vacation leave for employees:
+There are several exceptions to vacation leave in Nevada.
+The following are exemptions from the requirement — and mean the employers don’t have to offer vacation leave for employees:

 Jury duty leave

-If an employee in Nevada is summoned to perform jury duty, employers must allow them to be absent from work during that time.
+According to state law, if an employee in Nevada is summoned to perform jury duty, employers must allow them to be absent from work during that time.
 Employers mustn’t require employees to use their sick, vacation, or any other type of leave for this reason.

 Voting time leave